 Triangle Youth Philharmonic

-Overview of Participation in the Triangle Youth Philharmonic
+Overview of Participation

 The Triangle Youth Philharmonic (TYP) is the youth orchestra of the North Carolina Symphony.
 Its mission is to provide a stimulating atmosphere in which advanced young musicians from throughout the region can further their musical skills in a full-orchestra setting by working with professional musicians and performing great classical music.